~/blog/part2-gpt-oss-120b-serve-script

 After this fix: hi → normal response.
 Longer story request → 3,970 chars, no loop, finish_reason: stop.

-The Working Serve Script
+What Does the Working Serve Script Look Like?

 #!/bin/bash